 Through my world travels, I’ve learned that everyone wants to know the same thing: the secret to trading.
 Everyone wants to make as much money as fast as possible.
 What you want to hear and what you need to hear are oceans apart.
-While getting ready for my next trip across the pond, I’m thinking, how do I break the news to these people gently and then give them something that they can actually use?
+While getting ready for my next trip across the pond (this was originally written long before COVID), I’m thinking, how do I break the news to these people gently and then give them something that they can actually use?
 Well, maybe there are some secrets to trading:

 A market can only do 3 things: go up, go down, or go sideways.
 You can only profit from a trade by catching a trend.
 You must sell higher than you bought (or cover lower than you shorted).
 So focus on just that—finding trends and getting on them.
 Look at price and only price and ask yourself: Self, is the market headed in an obvious direction and if so, where can I get on?
 Forget about the wave count, what the Stochastic is saying, and above all THE SITUATION IN NIGERIA (i.e. news).

 2. Be Consistent-Find ONE Viable Trading System And Stick With It